ChisomOkwor/NextChapter/README.md

 # Next Chapter
 ### An Android app
 Next Chapter is a book club app.
-It gives the user the same book club experience in a vitrual format
+It offers the user a book club experience in a vitrual format